Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 ### Add Authorization

 We need to add some kind of policy for our users.
 Lets add authorization `AddAuthorization()` and create a simple policy.
 The policy should only require a user to be authenticated.

-Hint: use the `AuthorizationPolicyBuilder()`.
+Hint: Use the `AuthorizationPolicyBuilder()`.

-Make sure the policy is configured as default policy and fallback policy
+Make sure the policy is configured as both default policy and fallback policy

 The code should look something like this: